TinnedTuna/lock-soc/READING-LIST.md

 It is short (49 pages, several of which are large diagrams), and has very good diagrams, and as such makes for an excellent starting point.

-Ft can often be turned up by a simple web search, but many members have a copy.
+It can often be turned up by a simple web search, but many members have a copy.

 ## Safes